Featured Image

 }

-• demoForm is our FormGroup that will hold our form fields.
+1. demoForm is our FormGroup which will have the form fields.

-• arrayItems is an array of objects containing an ID and a title for each object.
-We will use the title as a label for our checkboxes.
+2. arrayItems is an array of object which contains an id and title of the object.
+We will use the title as a label for our checkbox.

 In the template file, we’ll bind our FormGroup to the form and iterate through `arrayItems` to display a list of checkboxes.